 - 4 ripe but firm bananas

-- 1 Tbsp. vegetable oil (optional – I don’t usually need it)
+- 1 Tbsp neutral flavor oil (vegetable, canola, etc) (optional – I don’t usually need it)

 - Line a toaster oven tray with aluminum foil and toast the almonds in a toaster oven.